South Carolina General Assembly

 (7) a list of documentation or materials supporting the complainant's allegations, including copies of such documentation where possible;

-(9) location, either physical or virtual, of the printed or electronically available material.
+(9) location, either physical or virtual, of the printed or electronically available material; and

-(a) provide a statement on its website announcing the rights of parents to review curriculum and other material under the Protection of Pupil Rights Amendment as contained in 20 U.S.C.
-Section 1232h;
+(a) provide a statement on its website announcing the rights of parents to review all curriculum;

-(c) ensure compliance with Section 59-29-620 by investigating suspected violations and complaints alleging violations as provided in this article;
+(c) ensure compliance with the provisions of this Article by investigating suspected violations and complaints filed pursuant to this Article;

-(g) provide instructions for filing an appeal of the LEA determination with the department in a written determination to an eligible complainant; and
+(f) provide instructions to complainant or individual alleged to have violated for filing an appeal of the LEA determination with the department in a written determination to an eligible complainant; and

 (i) number of complaints filed with a description of the nature of each complaint;